nfriend/website-3.0/README.md

 To bundle and run this website locally, run `bundle exec jekyll serve` at the root of this project.

-## TODO

-- Finish "Projects" page
-- Start blogging
-- Make "Other posts you may enjoy" show related posts instead of just the five most recent

 ## License

 The following directories and their contents are Copyright Nathan Friend.
 You may not reuse anything therein without my permission: